 Second Stage Housing is a supportive transitional housing program for youth who are no longer able to live at home and need some assistance as they move towards independence.
-The program provides safe, affordable accommodation for a maximum of 17 youth for the period of approximately one year.
+The program provides safe, supportive housing and life-skills programs for youth currently involved in a fulltime combination of school, training, treatment or employment.

 During their stay, with the support of a Second Stage worker, youth will develop an individual goal plan which identifies strengths, challenges and ways to achieve success.
 The plan is reviewed regularly to celebrate progress and to address the barriers encountered on the way to achieving successful independent living.